FlowFuse/device-agent/README.md

 access to npmjs.org, ensuring you use the same OS and Architecture as your target device, and then copy the modules on to your device.

-1. From the Project Snapshot page, select the snapshot you want to deploy and select the option to download its `package.json` file.
+1. From the Instance Snapshot page, select the snapshot you want to deploy and select the option to download its `package.json` file.
 2. Place this file in an empty directory on your local device.
 3. Run `npm install` to install the modules.
 This will create a `node_modules` directory.
 4. On your target device, create a directory called `module_cache` inside the Device Agent Configuration directory.